-Running head: A Functional theory of consciousness
+Running head: A Functional Theory of Consciousness

-Rakover phone number: 972 4 8240924
+Telephone number: 972 4 8240924

 Email: rakover@psy.haifa.ac.il

-Correspondence should be addressed to Sam S. Rakover, Department of Psychology, Haifa University, Haifa, Israel 3498838.
-(Email: rakover@psy.haifa.ac.il)
+Correspondence should be addressed to Sam S. Rakover, Department of Psychology, Haifa University, Haifa, Israel 3498838 (email: rakover@psy.haifa.ac.il).

 Abstract

-The present paper attempts to handle the question how an unconscious mental state (M) is transformed into a conscious-M, by developing theory, the “Functional Theory of Consciousness (FTC).
-The essential assumptions of this theory are as follows: In the cognitive system exists inborn, special mechanism: consciousness-generation" that creates consciousness and endows it on different states and processes, and enabling-consciousness condition" that triggers the above mechanism to automatically confer consciousness on certain states or processes that have fulfilled this condition.
-As a result of their activation, the individual becomes aware (conscious) of the M. This theory was applied successfully to certain empirical observations and to several problems, which were directed toward the higher-order thought (HOT) theory.
+The present paper attempts to address the question of how an unconscious mental state (M) can be transformed into a conscious one, by developing a ‘functional theory of consciousness’ (FTC).
+According to the essential assumptions of this theory, the cognitive system includes an innate consciousness-generation mechanism that creates consciousness and an enabling-consciousness condition that triggers the above mechanism to automatically confer consciousness on certain states or processes once this condition has been fulfilled.
+As a result of their activation, the individual becomes aware (conscious) of the M. This theory can be applied successfully to certain empirical observations and it overcomes several problems, which the higher-order thought (HOT) theory has failed to solve.

 Keywords: Cognitive psychology, Consciousness, Mental states, higher-order thought (HOT) theory.

-A Functional theory of consciousness: The transformation of an unconscious Mental-State to a conscious one
+A Functional Theory of Consciousness: The Transformation of an Unconscious Mental State into a Conscious One

-In the last decades there has been a dramatic increase in the number of articles and books presenting philosophical, theoretical and empirical studies that attempted to explain consciousness (e.g., Brown et al. 2019; Gennaro, 2012, 2023a; Seth & Bayne, 2022; Van Gulick, 2022).
-These researches were focused on a number of problems for which many and varied theoretical and empirical solutions were proposed (e.g., ., Gennaro, 2012; Tye, 1995; Seth & Bayne, 2022; Van Gulick, xxx).
-For example, Tye (1995) proposed ten problems of consciousness, such as “the problem of mechanism” that examines the possibility of the generation of the subjective mental sensation, or “the problem of duplicates” that deals with the possibility of zombies and their ramifications for phenomenal consciousness.
-The solutions were not accepted by most researchers and as a result these problems continue to trouble the scientific community (e.g., Carruthers & Gennaro, 2020; Rakover, 2018, 2021).
-For example, huge efforts have been made to answer the questions of what is the neurophysiological mechanism in the brain that causes the emergence of consciousness and how does it work, efforts that did not lead to satisfactory solutions of the classical problem of body/mind, consciousness/brain (for review see Gennaro, 2023a; Rakover, 2018, 2021; Seth & Bayne, 2022; Van Gulick, 2022).
+In recent decades there has been a dramatic increase in the number of articles and books presenting philosophical, theoretical, and empirical studies that have attempted to explain consciousness (e.g., Brown et al. 2019; Gennaro, 2012, 2023a; Seth & Bayne, 2022; Van Gulick, 2022).
+This wide body of research has focused on a number of problems, and many and varied theoretical and empirical solutions have been proposed (e.g., Gennaro, 2012; Tye, 1995; Seth & Bayne, 2022; Van Gulick, xxx).
+For example, Tye (1995) presented ten problems of consciousness, including “the problem of mechanism” that questions how subjective mental sensations could be generated by a physical mechanism, or “the problem of duplicates” that deals with the possibility of zombies and the ramifications of this (im)possibility for phenomenal consciousness.
+The solutions suggested thus far have been rejected by most researchers and as a result these problems continue to trouble the scientific community (e.g., Carruthers & Gennaro, 2020; Rakover, 2018, 2021).
+Huge efforts have been made to explain the neurophysiological mechanism in the brain that generates consciousness, but such attempts have failed to offer satisfactory solutions to the classical mind-body problem concerning the relationship and interaction between consciousness (mental activity) and the brain (physical activity) (for a review see Gennaro, 2023a; Rakover, 2018, 2021; Seth & Bayne, 2022; Van Gulick, 2022).

-Given this situation, the following question have been aroused: what are the functional cognitive-mental processes necessary for explaining some questions about consciousness, in particular, what transform an unconscious mental-state (M) into a conscious-M?
-It turned out that in order to answer these questions one has to assume the following four necessary subsystems (the discussion will focus mainly on visual information):
+In light of all this, the following question has been raised: What functional cognitive-mental processes are necessary for explaining questions about consciousness; in particular, what transforms an unconscious mental state (M) into a conscious one?
+In order to answer these questions, one has to assume that the following four subsystems are necessary (the discussion will focus mainly on visual information):

-(a) “visual-perceptual processing” is the mechanism that handles the processing of the visual stimuli;
+(a) visual-perceptual processing is the mechanism that performs the function of processing visual stimuli.

-(b) "consciousness-generation" is the mechanism that creates consciousness and endows it on different states and processes;
+(b) consciousness-generation is the mechanism that creates consciousness and confers it on different states and processes.

-(c) "enabling-consciousness condition" is the condition that triggers mechanism (b) to automatically confer consciousness on certain states or processes that have fulfilled this condition.
-The (c) condition determines when (b) has to be operated.
-Without it, the individual's mind may be flooded in a ceaseless stream of conscious states and processes.
+(c) enabling-consciousness condition is the condition that triggers mechanism (b) to automatically confer consciousness on certain states or processes when this condition has been fulfilled.
+The (c) condition determines when (b) is operated.
+Without it, the individual’s mind would probably be flooded with a ceaseless stream of conscious states and processes.